Brooklawn Country Club:

 The timeline that follows highlights notable events and people in Brooklawn’s long history.
-There are many: legendary golfers like Gene Sarazen whose game was formed at Brooklawn; four United States Golf Association championships; and a golf course that bears the unmistakable hand of golden age architect Albert Warren Tillinghast.
+There are many: legendary golfers like Gene Sarazen whose game was formed at Brooklawn; five United States Golf Association championships; and a golf course that bears the unmistakable hand of golden age architect Albert Warren Tillinghast.

 Brooklawn Historical Highlights

 Brooklawn founded by Bridgeport industrialists and financiers led by Dr. I. DeVer Warner

 Club rents land with existing farmhouse for use as clubhouse